 Welcome to the Stanford University Hospice and Palliative Medicine Fellowship

 The Stanford University Hospice and Palliative Medicine Fellowship is a one-year ACGME accredited training program in Hospice and Palliative Medicine (HPM).
-We are fortunate to have a broad range of clinical sites spanning an inpatient hospice unit, a safety net hospital, community hospital experience, an academic medical center, long term care, home based care, and hospice to equip our graduates to work across the spectrum of our field as members of interdisciplinary teams.
+We have a broad range of clinical sites spanning an inpatient hospice unit, a safety net hospital, community hospital experience, an academic medical center, long term care, home based care, and hospice to equip our graduates to work across the spectrum of our field as members of interdisciplinary teams.

 We hope these pages give you a glimpse into our training experience.
 Thank you for your interest in our fellowship program.

 -- Shireen N. Heidari, MD, Program Director

 (starting July 1)